Skip to content

 4. Line endings — Use \n (LF) not \r\n (CRLF) in the signature base

-5. Replay protection — Each signature can only be used once
+5. Replay protection — Each signature can only be used once, on every surface.
+Re-sign on every retry, and reuse the Idempotency-Key where the endpoint takes one

 Security Best Practices